You can easily set report cards up, or copy a previous report card in Arbor! To create or copy Report Cards go to Students > Report Cards.

 Select the Attendance data (if any) you wish to include in your report.

-Select any behavioural information you wish to include in your report.
-(Note: This will only show on the report if your school has set up and is using the behaviour module on Arbor)
+Select any behavioural information you wish to include in your report (if you use the behaviour section of Arbor).

 Select which assessment information you would like to show on the report - we recommend setting the date range as your current assessment period or data collection window.